Gigi Levy-Weiss: Public service

 Levy-Weiss has been involved with a number of non-profit organizations in Israel, notably on the management board for Israeli humanitarian fund Latet from 2008 to 2013.
 He became a board member at the non-profit MEET - Middle East Entrepreneurs of Tomorrow in November 2013.

 He also sits on the advisory boards of non-profit tech initiatives Place-il and KamaTech.

 In 2023 Levy-Weiss was active in creating the Israeli High-Tech protest, Tech for Democracy, which opposes the legal reform of the Israeli government.

-After the 7 October Hamas-led attack on Israel, Levy-Weiss co-founded Brothers and Sisters for Israel, an organization of IDF reservists devoted to relief and aid for civilians and soldiers.
+After the October 7 attacks, Levy-Weiss co-founded Brothers and Sisters for Israel, an organization of IDF reservists devoted to relief and aid for civilians and soldiers.
 The organization received the Presidential Award for Volunteerism from the President of the State of Israel.

 At Tel Aviv University, his alma mater, Levy-Weiss is on the advisory board of the Technology Management, Innovation and Entrepreneurship MBA program.
 He joined the supervisory board at Bertelsmann SE & Co.
 KGaA in Germany in May 2015.

 He has been a speaker at conferences such as Com.vention, Casual Connect, and others.